The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Experimental results on simulated data

 \subsection{Training details}

-We use the DnCNN network architecture \cite{zhang2017beyond} with the same additional changes as in \cite{terris2023image}, \emph{i.e.}~all batch normalization layers are removed, ReLU layers are replaced by leaky ReLU layers, and an additional ReLU is added to ensure positivity of the reconstructed image.
+We use the DnCNN network architecture \citep{zhang2017beyond} with the proposed modifications in \citet{terris2023image}: all batch normalization layers are removed, ReLU layers are replaced by leaky ReLU layers, and an additional ReLU is added to ensure positivity of the reconstructed image.